 M2 Apple Silicon Chip

-Apple is rumored to be working on a new "M2" chip for the MacBook Air.
-The M2 won't be as powerful as the M1 Pro and M1 Max chips that are used in the MacBook Pro models, but it will be an upgraded version of the lower-power M1 chip.
+Most rumors have suggested that Apple is working on a new "M2" chip for the MacBook Air.
+The M2 won't be as powerful as the M1 Pro and M1 Max chips that are used in the 2021 MacBook Pro models, but it will be an upgraded version of the lower-power M1 chip.

-The M2 chip could feature the same number of computing cores as the M1 (eight), but it is expected to feature speed improvements.
+The M2 chip is expected to feature the same number of computing cores as the M1 (eight), but it is expected to feature speed improvements that make it marginally faster.
 It could also have improved graphics with nine or 10 GPU cores, up from seven or eight in the current M1 MacBook Air.

 Leaker Jon Prosser, who has something of a mixed track record when it comes to predicting Apple's plans, has created renderings of the new MacBook Air in a variety of iMac-like colors.

-We're expecting the MacBook Air to launch in 2022, but a firm timeline has not yet been nailed down.
-Apple analyst Ming-Chi Kuo expects mass production to begin in the late second quarter or early third quarter, suggesting a launch sometime around August or September, while leaker Dylandkt has said the machine will come out in mid-2022.
+We're expecting the MacBook Air to launch in 2022, but a firm timeline has not yet been established.
+Apple analyst Ming-Chi Kuo expects mass production to begin in the late second quarter or early third quarter, suggesting a launch sometime around September, while Bloomberg has suggested the new MacBook Air will come later this year in the fall.